The Spheres Dataset: Multitrack Orchestral Recordings for Music Source Separation and Information Retrieval: Analysis and properties of the dataset

 \subsection{Signal-to-distortion ratio and bleeding in the mixtures}

-In Table \ref{tab:original_sdr} we can see the SDR of every instrument/section in the stereo mix, the main and amb microphones, and in their section mic.
+In Table \ref{tab:original_sdr} we can see the SDR of every instrument/section in the stereo mix, the main and amb microphones, and in their section close mic.
+It should be noted that, since there are no artifacts or distortions in the original mix, the SDR here is equivalent to the signal-to-interferences ratio (SIR).
 As done with the evaluation of the experiments presented in section \ref{sec:experiments}, the SDR of every instrument was computed first in 1-second non-overlapping frames and then aggregated by computing the median of those frames in which the instrument was active.
+The value of the SDR of the Bass in the Main R microphone is missing since its signal was not captured due to a failure during the recordings (see section \ref{sec:recoding_setup}).

 From these results, it is clear how challenging the task of instrument/section separation from the stereo mixture or the main microphones of a symphonic orchestra is, with most sources having SDRs around \SI{-10}{dB}.
 As we could expect, the best SDRs for every instrument/section are obtained in their dedicated microphone; however, those still contain a huge amount of bleeding from the other instruments of the orchestra and most of them still have a negative SDR.